 In Nathan Englander’s short story, “What We Talk About When We Talk About Anne Frank,” a Jewish couple explains the Anne Frank game to their house guests.
 It’s not a really a game, the narrator says.
 “It’s dead serious.
 It’s ‘Who Will Hide Me?'”
 He explains how it works: first, they imagine that there’s an American Holocaust.
 Then they talk about which of their Gentile friends would hide them.
 “Would the friend do that for you?
 Risk it all?” he wonders.
 They discuss a couple that lives across the street.
 “The man would, but that wife of his… When her husband is at work one day, she’d turn us in,” the couple agrees.
 I know I’ve run through a similar mental exercise plenty of times even before I read Englander’s story some years back.
-I think most Jews play some version of the Anne Frank game, whether they realize it or not, especially if they grew up, as I did, almost entirely among Catholics and Protestants who had very little understanding that they might be interacting with people of other religions or beliefs.
+I think most Jews play some version of the Anne Frank game, whether they realize it or not, especially if they grew up, as I did, in the 1960s and 70s almost entirely among Catholics and Protestants who had very little understanding that they might be interacting with people of other religions or beliefs.
 Sometimes their ignorance erupted into cruel remarks and stereotypes, often from the mouths of children, so that you knew they heard this from their parents.
 Sometimes their attempts at being magnanimous were laughable, such as when one neighbor introduced me to a new neighbor by saying, “And these are our wonderful Jewish neighbors.”
 Subtext: one of the “good” Jews.

 With the election of Donald Trump, I’ve been thinking about the Anne Frank game again, only now the game’s players needs to be expanded from Jews to include Muslims, Latinos, African Americans, and LGBTQ people.
 There have been disturbing news reports about Trump’s appointees.
 First came the appointment of Steve Bannon, a noted anti-Semite and white nationalist–even though Newt Gingrich assured us that Bannon can’t be anti-Semitic because “he was a managing partner of Goldman Sachs… [and] a Hollywood movie producer.”
 There are rumors Trump disseminates personally or through his surrogates about “creating a registry” for Muslims.
 There was a televised interview on Fox with Carl Higby, a prominent Trump supporter, that included an actual discussion of how the internment of Japanese people during World War II could serve as a model for what the Trump administration might do to Muslims on the registry.
 For months before the election, we heard Trump talk about the anti-immigrant policies he plans to implement.
 Unsurprisingly, hate crimes are up all over the country as people who have long harbored hate and resentment now feel they have permission to put their feelings into action and words.
 Swastikas have appeared on buildings and have desecrated graves.
 Video footage showed hundreds at an “alt-right” conference celebrating Trump’s election, with prominent white nationalist Richard Spencer declaring, “Hail Trump, hail our people, hail victory!” as the crowd gave enthusiastic Nazi salutes.
 The daughter of my late stepfather-in-law, who fled Nazi Germany in 1940, said that she was glad her father didn’t live to see this going on in his beloved adopted country, the United States of America.